 When it comes to reducing costs, a lot of managers see AI as an essential tool.
 Besides, people want fast and easy communication.
 Chatbots can speed up the processes of answering and filtering through travel bookings, giving the online user the fast service that they expect.

 But the big question is: will robots take your job?
 Probably no!
 Quite the contrary, the World Economic Forum also states that machines and algorithms (AI included) will be responsible for creating over 58 million new jobs by 2022.

-In fact, researches shows that countries that bought more machines are the ones with the lowest unemployment rate.
+In fact, research shows that countries that bought more machines are the ones with the lowest unemployment rate.

 The point is jobs will not disappear, but new ones, with a different set of skills, will be required.
-It’s a matter to be prepared for this job revolution.
+It’s a matter of being prepared for this innovation in labor.

 Robots didn’t come to take jobs from humans.
-They are here to help us, humans, to perform better and to be able to focus on more complex tasks.
+They are here to help us, humans, to perform better, and to be able to focus on more complex tasks.
 Maybe the best recipe is to find the right balance between staff interaction and AI-powered customer service.
-That way hotel services will be efficient as a machine, but reasonable and warn as a human.
+That way hotel services will be as efficient as a machine, but reasonable and as warm as a human.

 Like I said before, jobs and positions are changing.
 So it is important that workers be proactive with their own development and that companies support employees’ in their growth.
 As long as you are always looking for new ways to enhance your skills, you will be more likely to keep your job, side-by-side with chatbots.

 Get ready to work with a chatbot!